EndPointCorp/end-point-blog/2021/06/30/appium-automated-mobile-testing.html.md

 $ bundle install
 ```

-We also need to configure RSpec to find the correct AVD and apk to test.
+We also need to configure RSpec to find the correct AVD and APK to test.

 `/spec/spec_settings.rb`: